Radiocarbon dating samples: Preparation

 Once contamination has been removed, samples must be converted to a form suitable for the measuring technology to be used.
 A common approach is to produce a gas, for gas counting devices: CO_{2} is widely used, but it is also possible to use other gases, including methane, ethane, ethylene and acetylene.
 For samples in liquid form, for use in liquid scintillation counters, the carbon in the sample is converted to benzene, though other liquids were tried during the early decades of the technique.
 Libby's first measurements were made with lamp black, but this technique is no longer in use; these methods were susceptible to problems caused by the ^{14}C created by nuclear testing in the 1950s and 1960s.
 Solid targets can be used for accelerator mass spectrometry, however; usually these are graphite, though CO_{2} and iron carbide can also be used.

 The steps to convert the sample to the appropriate form for testing can be long and complex.
 To create lamp black, Libby began with acid washes if necessary to remove carbonate, and then converted the carbon in the sample to CO_{2} by either combustion (for organic samples) or the addition of hydrochloric acid (for shell material).
 The resulting gas was passed through hot copper oxide to convert any carbon monoxide to CO_{2}, and then dried to remove any water vapour.
 The gas was then condensed, and converted to calcium carbonate in order to allow the removal of any radon gas and any other combustion products such as oxides of nitrogen and sulphur.
 The calcium carbonate was then converted back to CO_{2} again, dried, and converted to carbon by passing it over heated magnesium.
 Hydrochloric acid was added to the resulting mixture of magnesium, magnesium oxide and carbon, and after repeated boiling, filtering, and washing with distilled water, the carbon was ground with a mortar and pestle and a half gram sample taken, weighed, and combusted.
 This allowed Libby to determine how much of the sample was ash, and hence to determine the purity of the carbon sample to be tested.

-To create benzene for liquid scintillation counters, the sequence begins with combustion to convert the carbon in the sample to CO_{2}.
+To prepare benzene for liquid scintillation counting, the sequence begins with combustion to convert the carbon in the sample to CO_{2}.
 This is then converted to lithium carbide, and then to acetylene, and finally to benzene.
-Targets for accelerator mass spectrometry are created from CO_{2} by catalysing the reduction of the gas in the presence of hydrogen.
+Targets for accelerator mass spectrometry are prepared from CO_{2} by catalysing the reduction of the gas in the presence of hydrogen.
 This results in a coating of filamentous carbon (usually referred to as graphite) on the powdered catalyst—typically cobalt or iron.